NetSec-Focus/netsec-focus.github.io/_posts/2019-01-29-An_Adventure_to_Try_Harder_Tjnulls_OSCP_Journey.markdown

 SANS 564: Red Team Operations and Threat Emulation Derbycon 2018 Training: Windows Attack and Defense
 Elearnsecurity: Penetration Testing Professional v5

 (I have to thank my employer currently for the SANS Courses because they are very supportive for my education and helping me to continue to learn more about this field.)

 ### Pre-Requisites for PWK:

 From my perspective I was nervous at first reading the pre-requisites for taking the OSCP course but I will say this don’t let them throw you off really.
 Even when it states “Familiarity of Bash scripting with basic Python or Perl a plus” will definitely help you but it is not really a requirement.
 I am not saying you shouldn’t learn python, perl, or ruby.
 What I am trying to say is as long as you have an understanding of the programing language and you can understand the scripts, then you will be fine.

 As practice for fun I would take exploits online (Metasploit Modules for sure!) and write them in another programming language.
 For instance, take an exploit that is written in python and write it in ruby.
-Now there are many ways you can learn more about programming online as there are so many resources available online to use!
-You just have to find which material will work for you.
-Personally, being hands on writing scripts was the best way I got to learn more about python.
+Now there are many ways you can learn more about programming online!
+You just have to find which material or resources will work for you.
+Personally, being hands on writing scripts was the best way I got to learn more about python, ruby, and bash.
 In the SANS 573 class Mark Baggett created all of the lab assignments using pywars to make us write the proper scripts to solve the python challenges he created.
-There are so many online resources that can help you prepare for it.

 Here are some resources that I used to help me prepare for the PWK labs and the OSCP Exam.

 ### Abatchy’s noob friendly guide to prepare for OSCP: